 On January 1, 2004, we established a defined contribution savings plan under Section 401(k) of the Internal Revenue Code.
 Employees who have attained at least 21 years of age are generally eligible to participate in the plan on the first day of the calendar month following the month in which they commence service with us.
 Participants may make pre-tax contributions to the plan from their eligible earnings up to the statutorily prescribed annual limit on pre-tax contributions under the code.
 We may contribute to the plan at the discretion of our board of directors.
-In March 2014, employer contributions were reinstated equal to 25% of the first 5% of a participant's eligible compensation.
+Currently, employer contributions amount to 25% of the first 5% of a participant's eligible compensation.
 Our contributions are allocated in the same manner as that of the participant's elective contributions.
-We made contributions to the plan of \$0.9 million, \$0.5 million, and \$0.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-Effective January 1, 2013, our board elected to suspend discretionary employer matching contributions.
-Amounts recognized for the year ended December 31, 2013 related to employer matching contributions for the 2012 plan year that were not paid until 2013.
+We made contributions to the plan of \$0.8 million, \$0.9 million, and \$0.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.